47chapters/letsgo/docs/how-to/manage-trust-and-authentication.md

 Please refer to the [LetsGo CLI](../reference/letsgo-cli.md) for details.

-#### Third party issuers
+#### Third-party issuers

 To enable trust to a third-party access token issuer, you need two pieces of information:

-1. The issuer identifier, which is the value of the `iss` claim in the access tokens created by that issuer.
+1. The issuer identifier, which is to the value of the `iss` claim in the access tokens created by that issuer.
 1. The issuer's [JWKS](https://datatracker.ietf.org/doc/html/rfc7517) endpoint.

-With this information, you can enable trust to that issuer by running the following command:
+With this information, you can enable trust in that issuer by running the following command:

 ```bash
 yarn ops issuer add --issuer {issuer-identifier} --jwks {jwks-endpoint}